Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Related Works

 \subsection{Concept-based Interpretable Modelling}

-Interpretability of deep learning in digital pathology applications is becomingly increasingly important~\cite{reviewXAIMI}.
-Most of the methods proposed so far, however, focus on achieving post-hoc explanations rather than direct interpretable modelling.
+{One important feature of our architecture is that it introduces the learning of interpretable, high-level features as additional tasks to regularize the training process.
+This introduces transparency to the architecture, since the additional tasks introduce interpretable inductive biases during training.
+We revise, in the following, the concept of interpretability of deep learning, clarifying how this constitutes an important building block for our contributions.} Interpretability of deep learning has become increasingly important over the past decade, which saw the definition of a plethora of methods and approaches with discording terminologies~\citep{graziani2022global}.
+In the context of digital pathology, interpretability analyses mainly focus on achieving post-hoc explanations rather than direct interpretable modelling~\citep{reviewXAIMI}.
 Linear models, in particular, were proposed as an inherently interpretable approach to probe the internal activations of the network after training.
 Regression Concept Vectors (RCVs) and Concept Activation Vectors (CAVs) were shown to generate insightful explanations in terms of diagnostic measures~\citep{kim2017interpretability,graziani2018regression,graziani2019improved,graziani2019interpreting,yeche2019ubs}.
-RCVs, particularly, solve a linear regression problem in the space of the internal activations of a CNN layer.
+RCVs solve a linear regression problem in the space of the internal activations of a CNN layer.
 They were used to evaluate the relevance of a \textit{concept}, e.g. a clinical feature such as nuclei area or tumour extension, in the model output generation.
 The performance of the linear regressor indicated how well the concept was learned.
 Both CAVs and RCVs constitute a baseline of linear interpretability of CNNs, formalized for applications in the medical domain as concept attribution \citep{graziani2020concept}.

-No possibility is given by these methods, however, to act on the training process and modify the learning of a concept.
+No possibility is given by the existing interpretability methods to act on the training process and modify the learning of a concept.
 It is not possible, for example, to discourage the learning of a confounding concept, e.g. domain, staining, watermarks.
 Similarly, the learning of discriminant concepts cannot be further encouraged.
-With this paper we aim at addressing this gap.
+With this paper, we aim at addressing this gap.